StuartHan/cse110-w21-group1/admin/meetings/022321-retrospective.md

 - Present the pomo to the whole group

 ### Accomplishments:
-- Use Retrium to perform the group retro which everyone contributed
+- Use Retrium to perform the group retro which everyone contributed (retro1.png)
 - Present/discuss new features of the pomo
+	- Updated UI
+	- Ability to customize times for phases
+	- Chinese translation for code and UI
 - Showcase of every new feature implemented by the programming team

 ### Plans: